ThKrypt/QualCoder/07-Coding-Text.md

 There are some limitations: It is best to avoid selecting sections of text to delete (or to type or paste over).
 This is particularly an issue if any of those sections have been underlined (coded, annotated, case-assigned).
 It may also be an The reason is that positions of the underlying codes/annotations/case-assigned may not correctly match as intended.
 If you have made a change that you think has affected these coded/annotated/case-assigned positions badly, exit the text editing window by pressing the Cancel button.

-**Important note: The edits occur within the database.
+**Important note: The edits occur within the database stored text.
 The original text file is NOT changed.**

 #  Categories and codes